I am going to write a children’s book in honor of Redford.

 He did like running along Waylon’s bicycle.

-He liked to nap, and lay down in the middle of parties.
-If Michelle was upstairs, and Waylon was downstairs, he curled up in a spot right in-between.
+He liked to nap, and lay down in the middle of dance floors at parties.
+At home, if someone was upstairs, and his human Waylon was downstairs, he curled up in a spot right in-between.
 He was only truly happy when everyone was in the same room.

 Redford didn’t like getting too hot